Kazade/simulant-engine/README.md

 The _Window_ owns everything (pretty much).
 You can do the following with a Window:

 * Create and delete Stages
-* Create and delete resources (e.g. Meshes, Textures, Shaders and Materials)
+* Create and delete resources (e.g. Meshes, Textures, Shaders and Materials) through the window->shared_assets property.
 * Manipulate the render sequence

 Stages are where you create your world by spawning _Actors_, you can think of them as a chunk of the overall scene.